bobanetwork/boba_legacy/boba_documentation/Frontend_Development.md

 $ yarn start
 ```

-and the frontend should start up in a local browser (at localhost:3000).
+and the gateway should start up in a local browser (at localhost:3000).
 When you use the `Deployer` account (address ending in `2266`, see above for PK) then your gateway will start out with many tokens of various kinds.

 ### 4. Metamask Configuration